ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Silent Policy Change: Telcos to disconnect “Unsupported” Phones</blockquote>

 <h3>4.
-Interoperability: Compose Screen + Fragments in XML Nav Graph - <a href="https://medium.com/@syedamariarasheed/interoperability-compose-screen-in-fragment-nav-graph-1e70d5cd9ff3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Architecture in Android Development - <a href="https://medium.com/@hazaleroglu/clean-architecture-in-android-development-868ca6f6a9e3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maria Rasheed`**
+✍️ **posted by `Hazal Eroğlu`**

-<blockquote>In Navigation 2.8+ support has been introduced for integrating Compose and Fragments in a single navigation.xml. library…</blockquote>
+<blockquote>As an Android developer, one of the key challenges we face is creating applications that are not only functional but also maintainable and…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>